k0271n/CLI-EPP-Selector/README.md

 # Requirements

-Ensure that you have:
+Ensure that you:

 * Installed the latest version of python on your linux distribution,
-* Given executable permissions to the main.py file,
+* Gave executable permissions to the main.py file,
-* Are using AMD P-State EPP compatible hardware with a compatible linux kernel.
+* Are using AMD P-State EPP compatible hardware, with a compatible linux kernel.

 # Notes